 Advanced instruments, particularly remote-sensing instruments, often require frequent intercomparison to related data to ensure the highest-quality data are acquired and distributed.
 Early sharing of all available data helps ensure that the full benefit from extensive field programs involving many new or improved instruments can be realized.

-The ARM Facility is intended to address many of these requirements by providing ready access to a continuously acquired research quality data set.
+The Atmospheric Radiation Measurement (ARM) user facility is intended to address many of these requirements by providing ready access to a continuously acquired research quality data set.

 The ARM data policy is designed to achieve several objectives:

 - Establish a data policy in full compliance with the spirit of the U.S. Global Change Research Program.

 - Accelerate the research process by providing timely access to data to facilitate early publication of results.

 - Validate high accuracy measurements through timely intercomparison and/or the establishment of quality measurement experiments.